-Based on section 984(d) of the CUIC, the rate of worker contributions shall not exceed 1.5 percent or be less than 0.1 percent.
+Based on section 984(a)(3) of the CUIC, the rate of worker contributions shall not exceed 1.5 percent or be less than 0.1 percent.
 The rate of worker contributions shall not decrease from the rate in the previous year by more than two-tenths of one percent.
-The Director may, at his or her discretion, increase or decrease, by not to exceed 0.1 percent, the rate of worker contributions determined by the above formula.
+Per section 984(d) of the CUIC, the Director may, at his or her discretion, increase or decrease, by not to exceed 0.1 percent, the rate of worker contributions determined by the above formula.